vectorgrp/sil-kit/docs/api/api.rst

-This document describes the user available programming interfaces of the Vector SilKit (SILKIT).
-If you are not yet familiar with the SILKIT, have a look at the :doc:`Quick Start<../usage/quickstart>`.
+This document describes the user available programming interfaces of the Vector SIL Kit (SIL Kit).
+If you are not yet familiar with the SIL Kit, have a look at the :doc:`Quick Start<../usage/quickstart>`.

 API Entry Point and API Organization
 ------------------------------------

-The Participant constitutes the main entry point into the SilKit API.
+The Participant constitutes the main entry point into the SIL Kit API.

 .. toctree::
    :maxdepth: 1